 Where to Buy?

 Organic Prairie is a cooperative of independent family farms.
 For more than 20 years, even before the federal government began certifying organic farmers, it has maintained strict standards of humanely raising its livestock.
-It helped set the organic certification guidelines, and it continues to abide by its principles.

 Chicken breasts cost approximately $19 per pound.
 Whole chickens are unavailable for online ordering.